REQUEST FOR PILOT RESEARCH PROPOSALS FROM RAP GROUPS

 SCHOOL OF SOCIAL WORK, UNIVERSITY OF PITTSBURGH

 The Center on Race and Social Problems (CRSP) invites full-time faculty and researchers who have a PhD (or similar degree) and are at the University of Pittsburgh to submit pilot research proposals that address current race-related social problems within any of the seven areas of focus of CRSP: health, economic disparities; education disparities; interracial group relations; mental health; families, youth and the elderly; and criminal justice.
 This initiative is expected to support two or three new pilot projects.
+Since 2002, the center has funded 34 pilot studies.

 The projects may cover a wide range of research methodologies, including qualitative and quantitative research, policy analysis and evaluation, and translation of research into practice.
 Existing or new data may be used for exploring race-related problems.
 Inclusion of minority investigators as PI, Co-PI, or Mentor is encouraged, and to be considered proposals must have race as the central focus.